-(2) The Bay Area's favorable economy continues to benefit the financial status of Japan-ba companies II-5.
-Financial forecasts for the next one to two years (1) Nearly 60% of companies predict increased sales (2) More than 50% of companies predict increased operating income II-6.
-Investment and business plans (1) Nearly 50% of respondents are likely to expand or build new facilities (2) More manufacturing companies plan to expand than other companies III.Contribution to the Local Economy III-1.
-Employment (1) Japan-based companies operating in the Bay Area generate employment for more the 47,000 people .
-37 (2) Manufacturing and the service industry create 70% of the employment (3) The employment provided by Japan-based companies remains stable III-2.
+(2) The Bay Area's favorable economy continues to benefit the financial status of Jacompanies II-5.
+Financial forecasts for the next one to two years (1) Nearly 60% of companies predict increased sales (2) More than 50% of companies predict increased operating income 33 II-6.
+Investment and business plans (1) Nearly 50% of respondents are likely to expand or build new facilities 35 (2) More manufacturing companies plan to expand than other companies 35 III.Contribution to the Local Economy 37 III-1.
+Employment (1) Japan-based companies operating in the Bay Area generate employment for 47,000 people more than (2) Manufacturing and the service industry create 70% of the employment 38 (3) The employment provided by Japan-based companies remains stable 39 III-2.
 Bay Area Wage payments estimated to total \$4.8 billion 40 III-3.
-Benefits offered to local employees 41 (1) More than 80 % of Japan-based companies offer medical/dental insurance .
-41 (2) Fewer Japan-based companies offer 401(k)s & life insurance .
-41 IV.
+Benefits offered to local employees 41 (1) More than 80 % of Japan-based companies offer medical/dental insurance (2) Fewer Japan-based companies offer 401(k)s & life insurance IV.
 Business Environment 43 IV-1.
-Advantages of the Bay Area 43 (1) Market size continues to rank first (272 companies surveyed) (2) Market size and mild climate account for the largest percentages in most industries .
-44 (3) Advantages of the Bay Area include its industrial hub and universities/research institutes. .
-45 IV-2.
-Concerns over future business operations 46 (1) Concerns over rising employment costs increase substantially (2) Rapid increase in "trade friction" and "strengthening of environmental regulations" (3) Economic trends are the main concern for companies in all industries .
-47 (4) Trade friction and strengthening of environmental regulations are big concerns in South ern California as well (1) Subsidize employment costs ranks first (2) Subsidize employment costs ranks first in Southern California as well .
-50 (3) Bay Area wages are highest in the United States (4) Average wages continue to rise (5) High costs pose difficulties for Japan-based companies (6) Rising concerns over traffic jams and public safety .
-55
+Advantages of the Bay Area (1) Market size continues to rank first (272 companies surveyed) 43 (2) Market size and mild climate account for the largest percentages in most industri (3) Advantages of the Bay Area include its industrial hub and universities/research in IV-2.
+Concerns over future business operations (1) Concerns over rising employment costs increase substantially (2) Rapid increase in "trade friction" and "strengthening of environmental regulation (3) Economic trends are the main concern for companies in all industries (4) Trade friction and strengthening of environmental regulations are big concerns California as well (1) Subsidize employment costs ranks first (2) Subsidize employment costs ranks first in Southern California as well (3) Bay Area wages are highest in the United States (4) Average wages continue to rise(5) High costs pose difficulties for Japan-based companies (J) THUT COSTS DOST UNICULIES IN JADAN-DASTU COMPANIES (6) Rising concerns over traffic jams and public safety

-♦ Survey Overview
+\diamond Survey Overview